-- The possible adverse effects of the OMNI Hip System skirted heads are similar to those occurring with any hip arthroplasty and include the following: - Dislocation or subluxation due to improper positioning or muscle and fibrous tissue laxity. - Loosening or migration of components due to trauma and/or loss of fixation. - Accelerated wear of the polyethylene articulating surfaces of acetabular components.
+The possible adverse effects of the Apex Hip System are similar to those occurring with any hip arthroplasty and include the following:

+- Dislocation or subluxation due to improper positioning or muscle and fibrous tissue laxity. - Loosening or migration of components due to trauma and/or loss of fixation. - Accelerated wear of the polyethylene articulating surfaces of acetabular components.
 Such wear may be initiated by particles of cement, metal, or other debris which can cause abrasion of the articulating surfaces.
-Accelerated wear shortens the useful life of the prostheses, and leads to early revision surgery to replace the worn components. - Histiocytic granuloma formation and osteolysis around the implant due to wear debris.

-- Fatigue fracture of the implant as the result of strenuous activity, improper alignment, inadequate fixation, extreme duration of service, or obesity. - Urological complications, especially urinary retention and infection, Dislocation, wear, dissociation, or fracture of the acetabular cup liner due to neck-liner impingement. - Other complications associated with general surgery, drugs or ancillary devices used, blood, etc. - The surgeon bears responsibility for any complications arising from incorrect diagnosis, inaccurate operative technique and inadequate asepsis. - Tissue reactions to the implant and/or surgical instrumentation materials ,particularly metal sensitivity reactions. - Severe muscular neurological or vascular deficiencies affecting the involved limb. - Significant bone destruction, bone loss or poor bone quality thus compromising the implant long-term stability. - Implant loosening, deformity, crack or rupture of a component, bone fracture, local transitory or permanent nerve damage, dislocation, shortening or lengthening of the operated limb, valgus, varus, limited range of motion, early postoperative infection,
+Accelerated wear shortens the useful life of the prostheses, and leads to early revision surgery to replace the worn components. - Histiocytic granuloma formation and osteolysis around the implant due to wear debris. - Fatigue fracture of the implant as the result of strenuous activity, improper alignment, inadequate fixation, extreme duration of service, or obesity. - Urological complications, especially urinary retention and infection. - Dislocation, wear, dissociation, or fracture of the acetabular cup liner due to neck-liner impingement. - Dislocation of the bipolar head from the acetabulum due to soft tissue laxity and/or femoral component impingement at extremes of joint motion. - Wear, erosion, or abrasion of the acetabular cartilage and/or underlying bone secondary to articulation of the bipolar head in the acetabulum, which may result in pain and/or disability. - Other complications associated with general surgery, drugs or ancillary devices used, blood, etc. Intraoperative and early postoperative complications can include: - Damage to blood vessels; - · Temporary or permanent neuropathies; - Traumatic arthrosis of the knee from Intraoperative positioning of the extremity; - Cardiovascular disorders including venous thrombosis, pulmonary embolism, or myocardial infarction; - Hematoma;

-Intraoperative and early postoperative complications can include:

-- Damage to blood vessels;

-- Temporary or permanent neuropathies;

-- Traumatic arthrosis of the knee from Intraoperative positioning of the extremity;

-- Cardiovascular disorders including venous thrombosis, pulmonary embolism, or myocardial infarction;

-- Hematoma;

-- Delayed wound healing;

-- Infection;

-- Femoral perforation;

-- Fracture of the femur while press-fitting the femoral stem component;

-- Undesirable shortening or lengthening of the limb.

-Late postoperative complications can include:

-- Aggravated problems of the knee or ankle of the affected limb or contralateral extremity by leg length discrepancy, too much femoral medialization, or muscle deficiency: - Femoral fracture by trauma or excessive loading, particularly in the presence of poor bone stock;

-- Periarticular calcification or ossification, with or without impediment to joint mobility; - Inadequate range of motion due to improper selection or positioning of components, by femoral impingement and periarticular calcification; - Excessive joint pressures and pain with ambulation due to excessive scarring of the joint capsule and surrounding tissues; - Infection; - Trochanteric avulsion as a result of excessive muscular weakening; - Trochanteric non-union due to inadequate reattachment and/or early weight bearing.
+- Delayed wound healing; - Infection; - Femoral perforation; - Fracture of the femur while press-fitting the femoral stem component; - Undesirable shortening or lengthening of the limb.
+Late postoperative complications can include: - Aggravated problems of the knee or ankle of the affected limb or contralateral extremity by leg length discrepancy, too much femoral medialization, or muscle deficiency; - Femoral fracture by trauma or excessive loading, particularly in the presence of poor bone stock; - Periarticular calcification or ossification, with or without impediment to joint mobility; - Inadequate range of motion due to improper selection or positioning of components, by femoral impingement and periarticular calcification; - Excessive joint pressures and pain with ambulation due to excessive scarring of the joint capsule and surrounding tissues; - Infection; - Trochanteric avulsion as a result of excessive muscular weakening; - Trochanteric non-union due to inadequate reattachment and/or early weight bearing.